What is upcycling? Definition and examples

 Upcycling is a form of recycling that creates higher-value products from items that would otherwise go to waste.
 To upcycle is to give new life to discarded objects.
 Upcycled objects include everyday items such as furniture, china, and glassware.

-Upcycled items often have a different use and purpose to their previous form.
+Upcycled items often have a different use and purpose than their previous form.
 An example of this might be to re-purpose tin cans into pencil holders or flower pots.

 With paint and imagination, you can upcycle tin cans into colorful plant pots.